yashshinde0607/Artificial_Intelligence_Lab_SE_B_67/README.md

 **CO3**: Develop intelligent agents for decision-making in games using Minimax and Alpha-Beta Pruning techniques.

 **CO4**: Construct and analyze basic neural network models for classification tasks, including the use of activation functions.

+## Following is the list of experiments:

+**Experiment 1**:
+Aim: Building an Expert System Using Rule-Based Systems
+Objective: Develop an Expert System that provides simple decision-making.

+Aim: Implementing AI Search Algorithms (BFS & DFS) Maze Solver
+Objective: Solve AI search problems using Graph Search Algorithms.
+Aimn: Implementation of A* algorithm
+Objective: Solve AI search problems using Graph Search Algorithm.
+Aim: Implement a solution for Constraint Satisfaction Problem (CSP)
+Objective: To implement a CSP-based solution for solving real-world problems like Map Coloring, Sudoku, or Timetable Scheduling using backtracking with constraint propagation.
+Aim: Implementing Minimax Algorithm Objective:Understand and implement the basic Minimax algorithm for two-player deterministic games.
+Aim: Minimax with Alpha-Beta Pruning
+Objective: Enhance Minimax using Alpha-Beta pruning to reduce computation time.
+Aim: Write a program to plot a few activation functions that are being used in neural networks
+Objective: To understand various activation functions used in neural networks
+Aim: Implementing a Simple Neural Network
+Objective: Build and train a basic neural network for classification m any arithmetical operation